 AI’S GUIDING HAND

 We’ve all heard of AI working on the industrial side of waste management, transporting waste and even sorting to extract valuable materials in facilities.
 One area that has only recently entered the domain of AI—and where it shows particular promise with regards to cost saving—is the point of disposal.

-In the past few weeks, announcements have been made regarding AI sorting machines that are small and accurate enough to be installed in bins and sort on the spot.
+Recently, announcements have been made regarding AI sorting machines that are small and accurate enough to be installed in bins and sort on the spot.
 One such invention is the RoboBin, invented by students at the University of Toronto.
 This device uses photo-recognition technology similar to that found in large-scale sorting facilities, only at a much smaller scale.
 The AI analyzes “each and every pixel” to determine the material of an object, explained one of the inventors.
-Similar inventions using similar technology, such as CleanRobotics’ TrashBot, are popping up elsewhere, pointing to a definite burgeoning trend in the industry.
+Similar inventions using similar technology, such as CleanRobotics’ TrashBot, are have popped up elsewhere, pointing to a definite burgeoning trend in the industry.

 THE BOTTOM LINE